soxueren/atsd/parsers/csv/examples/columnar-period-schema.md

 - Set the entity name to the value of the cell located in the 2nd row in the current column;
 - Set the tag ‘status’ to the value of the cell located in the current row to the right of the current column (column + 1);
 - Set the timestamp to the value of the cell located in the 3rd row and 1st column (date part 2015-11-15) concatenated with the value of the cell located in the current row in the 1st column (hour part).
 The concatenated value will be parsed using the ‘Timestamp Pattern’;
-- Set the series value to value of the current cell.
+- Set the series value to the value of the current cell.

 #### Commands